SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 There are several predefined custom actions which can be selected to apply actions to the relevant resources.

-Actions that are relevant for device object (object id /3):
+Actions that are relevant for a device object (object ID /3):
 - device:updateManufacturer
   - Adds manufacturer information to the name of the device in the following format &ldquo;LWM2M &lt;manufacturer&gt; &lt;registration endpoint&gt;&rdquo;
 - device:updateModelNumber